Finding a Research Project and Mentor

 Send a clear and concise email to your potential faculty mentor with the following points:

 - Purpose for contacting them (i.e. research as an SRP 99 student)

 - Why their research interests you and how your research interests relate to their work

 - Your contact information (email, phone)

-Click here for sample e-mails regarding assisting with a faculty project, working on a project you initiated, or responding to an SRP position posting (as posted on the Research Opportunities page).
+Click here for sample e-mails regarding assisting with a faculty project, working on a project you initiated, or responding to an SRP position posting (as posted on the Undergraduate Research Portal).

 As an attachment to your email, include your curriculum vitae (CV).
 A CV is similar to a resume, but is specific to your academic career.
 Be sure to include on your CV:

 - Relevant coursework and skills (including language and computer skills)